f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 +------------------+------------------------------------------------------------------------------------+

 The system will monitor the storage utilization of the rSeries disks and warn if the disk capacity gets too high.
-The rate is measured once an hour on rSeries appliances.
+This is measured hourly.
 There are 3 levels of events that can occur as seen below:

 - drive-capacity:critical-limit - Drive Usage exceeded 97%
 - drive-capacity:failure-limit  - Drive Usage exceeded 90%